The Ramen Girl: Plot

-Toshi has to go to Shanghai, China for three years.
+Toshi has to go to Shanghai for three years for business.
 He asks Abby to come with him, but she declines, saying she can't.
 They share their last kiss.

 Abby soon learns how to make ramen, but Maezumi insists that it has no soul.
-Maezumi's mother tastes her ramen and tells her, in Japanese, that she is cooking with her head; when Abby confesses that there is only pain in her heart, Maezumi's mother advises that she should put tears in her ramen, as she has no love to share.
-Later in the film, she is shown cooking ramen, crying.
-The two ladies, the 20-ish male laborer, and another 20-ish male laborer from Okinawa, taste her ramen and almost immediately become melancholic, the pain in Abby's ramen bringing out their own.
-Maezumi tastes it, and starts to cry, but goes upstairs to his home.
+Maezumi's mother tastes her ramen and tells her, in Japanese, that she is cooking with her head; when Abby confesses that there is only pain in her heart, Maezumi's mother advises that she should put tears in her ramen.
+Later, she is shown cooking ramen, crying.
+She serves it to the two ladies and two young male customers.
+Eventually, all four of them begin to cry, each for different personal reasons.
+Maezumi tastes it, and starts to cry, but goes upstairs.

 One day, Maezumi talks with a rival, who brags about his son having a master chef come to taste his ramen while ridiculing Maezumi for trying to train Abby.
 Maezumi, drunk, says that her ramen will receive the Master Chef's blessing, or he'll stop making ramen.
 The Master arrives, and tastes the young man's ramen, sampling small bits of it, very sparingly.
-He gives him his blessing, and goes on to Abby.
+He gives him his blessing.

-Abby has strayed from the safety of conventional ramen, and made hers with peppers, corn and tomato, a concoction she calls "Goddess Ramen".
+However, Abby has strayed from the safety of conventional ramen, and made hers with peppers, corn and tomato, a concoction she calls "Goddess Ramen".
 The Master says Abby's noodles are good, but he cannot give her his blessing, saying that she needs more time and restraint.
 Maezumi is sad to have to stop his business, but talks to Abby.
 He tells her about his son wanting to learn French cooking, but she does not understand.
 He tells her that the ramen shop needs a successor, and that she is the successor of his ramen shop.
 She leaves for America soon, but before that, is invited to a celebration.
 Maezumi gives her the lantern that had hung outside his ramen shop for 45 years, and she takes it to America with her, where it is shown a year later outside her shop in New York City, appropriately named The Ramen Girl.
 The shop hangs a photo of Maezumi and his wife with their son happily in Paris.
-Then, an employee of hers tells her about a man wanting to see her.
+An employee of hers tells her there is a man who wants to see her.
 It is Toshi.

 He says he hated his job and that he decided to do what she would do: quit his job and go back to what he loved – writing music.
 She welcomes him to her ramen shop and they kiss.